By Bailey Robbins

 Andrew’s injuries are improving with each day, according to his mother.
 He’s been at the Shepherd Center in Atlanta for about four weeks, with another four weeks to go.
 So far, doctors have taken the I.V.’s out, neck brace and full cast on his right hand off.
 The next big thing is taking him home to house that is going to be appropriately accessible.

 “The main goal is going to be adaptive equipment,” Andrew’s mother said about her ultimate objective for fundraising.
 “Just getting him around in the car with his wheelchair.
 We’ll need to get a car that’s adaptable to him.
-Most of it will go toward home remodeling so he can get around on his own, widening doorways.
+Most of it will go toward home remodeling though.
+The whole house is dated and we’d love to add faux panels to the outside of the house and we could also do with some new furniture, but this is not the sort of thing that fundraised money will go towards.
+We will save up for those sort of things ourselves, but we want to use this money to change the house so that he can get around on his own.
+Like widening doorways and adding ramps rather than steps, for example.
 It’s just a huge amount of stuff to make it more wheelchair accessible.”
+She continues adding that her son had also shown interest in getting step lifts at home.
+She has been looking for a local step lift manufacturers similar to Terry Lifts that she hopes would make their home a lot more accessible to Andrew.

 Aside from the website, Andrew’s friends and family are doing their part to raise money.
 On May 10, a yard sale will take place at the Episcopal Church on Cason Lane.
 Then, on May 17, the local girl scouts are selling hot dogs, sodas and chips at the Tractor Supply Company near the Sam’s Club.
 Meanwhile, T-shirts and arm bracelets that say “Angels for Andrew” are also available for purchase.